Tommy0201/Tommy0201/README.md

 - 👋 Hi, I’m @Tommy0201
 - 👀 I’m interested in data science and human's well-being
-- 🌱 I’m currently learning to code web and prepare for computer science major
+- 🌱 I’m currently majoring in Computer Science
-- 💞️ I’m looking to collaborate on anything related to data
+- 💞️ I’m looking to collaborate on anything related to data and software
-- 📫 How to reach me: ...
+- 📫 How to reach me: ng.phucminh04@gmail.com

 <!---
 Tommy0201/Tommy0201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.